 How long should Botox injections last?

+Botox or fillers for under eye wrinkles have different timelines.
 It is not a permanent remedy for under-eye creases, but it does produce noticeable results for 3 to 4 months.

 The duration of the benefits varies depending on individual metabolism, muscle strength, and lifestyle choices.